MatMechLab/AsFem/docs/install.md

 ```
 Alternatively, you can get the source code from [openmpi](https://www.open-mpi.org/).

-Then you can config, build and install your openmpi:
+Then you can config, build and install your openmpi (<span style="color:red">if you installed the GCC by compiling the source code rather than using `apt install`, then please do `source ~/.asfem-profile` to set up your environment before running the following step</span>):
 ```
 tar -xf openmpi-4.1.0.tar.gz
 cd openmpi-4.1.0